othrayte/netherspawn/readme.md

  * Improve the portal search algorithm to allow checking more than one ruined portal per tick
  * Add custom sound effects when portal blocks degrade or break
  * More code cleanup
+ * Add trigger to allow reseting the datapack without cheats (add way to disable this for multiplayer servers)